 - only one entry per student-led volunteer group or association for the group Here for Good scholarship, per quarter, will be accepted.

-- have demonstrated an active contribution or participation to a group, association, community activity or volunteer programme for the benefit of others in 2020-2021
+- have demonstrated an active contribution or participation to a group, association, community activity or volunteer programme for the benefit of others during the scholarship period.

 - Write an essay that: